Deep Kernel Representation for Image Reconstruction in PET: Computer Simulation Validation

 \subsection{Simulation Setup}

-Dynamic $^{18}$F-fluorodeoxyglucose (FDG) PET scans were simulated for a GE 690 PET scanner using a Zubal head phantom shown in Fig. \ref{fig:phant}a.
+Dynamic $^{18}$F-FDG PET scans were simulated for a GE DST whole-body PET scanner in two-dimensional mode using a Zubal head phantom shown in Fig. \ref{fig:phant}a.
 The phantom is composed of gray matter, white matter, blood pools and a tumor (15 mm in diameter).
-The scanning schedule consisted of 24 time frames over one hour: 4$\times$20s, 4$\times$40s, 4$\times$60s, 4$\times$180s, and 8$\times$300s.
-The time acitivity curve of each region is shown in Fig. \ref{fig:phant}b.
+A early 20-minute dynamic scan was divided into 63 time frames: 30$\times$2s, 12$\times$5s, 6$\times$30s, and 15$\times$60s.
+The pixel size is 3$\times$3 mm$^2$ and the image size is 111$\times$111.

+The time activity curves of different regions are shown in Fig. \ref{fig:phant}(b-c).
 An attenuation map was simulated with a constant linear attenuation coefficient assigned in the whole brain.
 Dynamic images were first forward projected to generate noise-free sinograms.
+Poisson noise was then introduced.
 A 20\% uniform background was included to account for mean random and scatter events.
-Poisson noise was then introduced with the expected total number of events over 60 min set to be 8 million.
+The expected total number of events over 20 min was 20 million.
+Twenty noisy realizations were simulated and each was reconstructed independently for comparison.